 As dementia progresses, people's ability to express and communicate their thoughts, feelings and needs may decline.
-Very often, they will express these feelings as changes in behaviour.
+Often, they will express these feelings as changes in behaviour.
 They may not understand questions, may not recall that they have been in pain or may be unable to interpret the feelings they are having.

 Sometimes it is accepted that older people will suffer pain but this does not mean that it cannot be treated.
-People who have chronic pain (e.g. back pain or arthritis) need to take regular painkillers to achieve pain control all painkillers are addictive.
+People who have chronic pain (e.g. back pain or arthritis) need to take regular painkillers to achieve pain control.

-Unfortunately, painkillers may not be taken correctly due to lack of understanding of how they work and a mistaken belief that
+Unfortunately, painkillers may not be taken correctly due to lack of understanding of how they work and a mistaken belief that all painkillers are addictive.